zibaeskandari/golang-learning-contents/ArsalanDehbashi/readme.md

 Before, I was assigning heaviest products to the top shelves.
 Now, because a new constraint has been issued, I've changed the shelves sorting based on their capacities not their orders.
 Now, heaviest products are assigned to the shelves with more capacities.

+# Edit 2
+Now, I am assigning products based on the available capacity of the shelves.
+If the remaining capacity of a shelf is higher than the capacity of the next shelf (shelves are sorted in descenidng order of capacity), it will be assigned to that shelf.
+If not, it will be assigned to the next shelf.
+This process is repeated for other products.
+Heavier products will find larger remaining capacities and reside there.